argoproj/argo-workflows/docs/CONTRIBUTING.md

 See [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

-## Community Meetings
+## Contributor Meetings

 A weekly opportunity for committers and maintainers of Workflows, Events, and Dataflow to discuss their current work and talk about what’s next.
 Feel free to join us!
-For Community Meeting information, minutes and recordings please [see here](https://bit.ly/argo-data-weekly).
+For Contributor Meeting information, minutes and recordings please [see here](https://bit.ly/argo-data-weekly).

 ## How To Contribute